 The Corporation has an Internal Audit Department which operates independently of Management and plays a major role in monitoring the internal control systems of the Corporation.
 The Internal Audit Department is led by the Chief Internal Auditor who reports directly to the Chairman of the Audit Committee on all matters relating to the internal control systems.
-The Chief Internal Auditor also reports to the Chief Executive Officer on the day-to-day administrative functions of the Internal Audit Department, and is entitled to communicate freely with the Chairman of the Audit Committee without reference to Management.
+The Chief Internal Auditor also reports to the Chief Executive Officer on the day-to-day administrative functions of the Internal Audit Department, and has authority to communicate directly with the Chairman of the Audit Committee without reference to Management.